 - Ensure consent management: GDPR requires that you make sincere effort to gather explicit consent for the data you collect and each enumerated use of those data.
-For web-tracking this is now done with the use of a Consent Management Platform.
-Once installed, Feathr has a Consent Management offering which can automatically ask each new website visitor for such permissions.
-You are free to use a separate Consent Management Platform with Feathr as long as it is compliant with the IAB Technical Specifications for GDPR Transparency and Consent Frameworks.
+For web-tracking this is now done with the use of a Consent Management Platform (CMP).
+Verify that your CMP is compliant with the IAB Technical Specifications for GDPR Transparency and Consent Frameworks.

 - GDPR Individual Data Rights: GDPR requires that you provide your data subjects (website visitors, users, etc.) the ability to view and manage the data that you store for them.
 See https://www.feathr.co/privacy-policy for information about how your data subjects access their GDPR data rights in collaboration with Feathr.

-In addition to the steps outlined above, here are some thing you can do to in order to ensure compliance with GDPR, particular within the context of your usage of Feathr.
+In addition to the steps outlined above, here are some things you can do to in order to ensure compliance with GDPR, particularly within the context of your usage of Feathr.